 teeth regularly and rinsing out the mouth often — this can help decrease mouth sores and make food taste better.

 If your child is sensitive to the taste of metal, try using plastic forks and spoons instead.

 Encourage your child to try new foods.
 Those with strong flavors can often

 mask the taste changes in your child's mouth.

 Keep a wide variety of foods handy to help meet your child's changing tastes.

 Kids with cancer are at high risk for infection, so it's very important to know

-how to handle and prepare food safely.
+how to handle and prepare

-raw meat and poultry.
+touching things like raw meat and poultry.